 I have my Repeater Built, Now What?

-- Advertise it, so others can find it.
+- Advertise it, so others can use it too.
 Repeaterbook is a great start!

 - Advertise your new D-Star Repeater